Rodent Stowaway Delays British Airways Flight

 "With service and prices this good, we know almost everyone wants to fly with us to San Francisco, but on this occasion there was one very small customer who we had to send back to the gate," a British Airways representative told CNT.
 "Everyone holding their own passport is now on their way to California, and we are sorry for the delay."

 Since time is money, British Airways may be looking at more than just a few disgruntled customers.
-The Independent reports that the carrier could face fines of up to £250,000.
+The Independent reports that the carrier could face fines of up to $306,000.
 That doesn't even begin to account for additional fees that may be added.
-E.U. laws state that customers delayed more than four hours can get up to £515 each.
+E.U. laws state that customers delayed more than four hours can get up to $736 dollars each.
 There are even more stipulations surrounding people scheduled to take the flight as a connection in both London and S.F.

 There's no word on whether the rodent was chowing down on the cheese in first class or not, but when the plane landed in San Fran, passengers were none the wiser.
 The Independent added that passengers in California didn't get any info on the rogue mouse.
 Instead, British Airways simply told them that the delay was due to a "late-arriving aircraft."